ipfs-shipyard/ipfs-deploy/README.md

 ## Background

-So far, ipfs-deploy relies on [Pinata.cloud](https://pinata.cloud) as the pinning service and [Cloudflare](https://cloudflare.com) as the DNS provider and IPFS gateway.
+So far, ipfs-deploy relies on [Pinata.cloud](https://pinata.cloud) and [Infura.io](https://infura.io) as the pinning services and [Cloudflare](https://cloudflare.com) as the DNS provider.
 Hopefully those will be configurable in the future.

 Cloudflare doesn't host the content itself, so Pinata is needed if you don't want to rely on your computer's IPFS daemon's availability to serve your